- 18.01 (released) ...

 - Syntax: Allows you to select the syntax variant used by the compiler when compiling this target.

 - Concurrency: Controls the level of concurrency support for this target.
-No concurrency means mono-threaded; EiffelThread means concurrent threads using the EiffelThread library.
+None means mono-threaded; EiffelThread means concurrent threads using the EiffelThread library.
 SCOOP means concurrency based on the SCOOP rules.